-Led by President John Marshall, the Leadership Team consists of eleven individuals who hold key positions at Colorado Mesa University and report directly to the President.
+Led by President John Marshall, the Leadership Team consists of twelve Vice Presidents who hold key positions at Colorado Mesa University and report directly to the President.
 The organizational structure is diagrammed in Figure 1.

 The Vice President for Academic Affairs